14 Nov 2020, 10:00 — 4 min read

 4. What is your unique story?

 The story of Ram and his epic clash with Ravana is timeless.
 Year after year we revisit this legendary tale because it reinforces the idea that the path to victory may not be easy, but the journey itself positively transforms many lives and leads to glory.
 As an entrepreneur you are the lead protagonist of your business tale and this story deserves to be told.
 Sharing your business story reminds you of why you started and inspires many other.
-If you have an interesting business story to share, write to us via the ‘Write an Article’ feature on GlobalLinker and we will feature it as part of our SME Inspirations series.
+If you have an interesting business story to share, answer this questionnaire and we will feature it as part of our SME Inspirations series.

 Wishing you a glorious and meaningful Diwali!